machal/cssmine-content/css3-gradients.md

 older versions of contemporary browsers, pay close attention to vendor-prefixed variants.

-### Older syntax of WebKit-based browsers
+### Older Syntax of WebKit-based Browsers

-If you want to fully support older Chrome, Safari up to version 5, iOS Safari up to version 4, Android Browser up to version 3 a a few other browsers, you have to use an older syntax.
+If you want to fully support older Chrome, Safari up to version 5, iOS Safari up to version 4, Android Browser up to version 3 and a few other browsers, you have to use an older syntax.
 Just watch out, the difference is not only in the prefix but in the code as well.
 For example, the axis direction is defined by the side or the corner where you want the gradient to start: